IntEL4CoRo/ease_fall_school_2022/README.md

 * Introductory text about the fall school, docker, jupyter
 * Add directory for the other lectures and create a readme at least, if they don't use docker
-* Add Windows Docker install
 * Add Mac Docker install
-* Don't use docker desktop for linux, on windows there's no other option though

 * Add Virtualbox VM option for AMD and non-x86 architectures, and Mac if that doesn't work
-* Add screenshots for firewall setup in windows

 ## Enable Hardware-Virtualization